farrynk/rulebook/docs/7_season-overview.md

     - **9.1.1.1**&emsp;If a franchise only has teams in, for example, one tier, they will be separated before the others are randomized to ensure one conference will not have more teams in a different tier.

-- **9.1.2**&emsp;Matches will take place on the scheduled date, unless rescheduled.
-Matches can be played before the scheduled date and time, or any time up to 11:59pm of the next match day except for during that match day's normal match time.
-However the last regular season match for each tier cannot be rescheduled past the day after the original date.
-If a match is rescheduled both GMs must post the change in their respective transaction channels, exceptions to this can be made under admin discretion.
+- **9.1.2**&emsp;Regular season matches can be rescheduled to be played before the scheduled date and time, or up to 11:59pm ET one week from the originally scheduled date.
+No match may be rescheduled to within 75 minutes of another match's start time per possible map of the earlier match.
+However no regular season match may be rescheduled past 11:59 ET the day after the final match of regular season in that tier unless authorized by admins.
+If a match is rescheduled both GMs must post the change in their respective transaction channels prior to the scheduled start date and time, exceptions to this can be made under admin discretion.
 Reschedules must be clearly communicated to admins, the heads of tech committee, and transactions.

     - **9.1.2.1**&emsp;Both GMs or their representatives must agree to any rescheduled matches, and they must both notify League Staff of the new match time by posting in their respective transaction channels.